Warren A. and Catherine Cartier House

 The Warren A. and Catherine Cartier House (sometimes erroneously referred to as the William A. and Catherine Cartier House) was constructed as a single family house located at 409 East Ludington Avenue in Ludington, Michigan.
 It was listed on the National Register of Historic Places in 2014, and as of 2023 operates as the Cartier Mansion Bed and Breakfast.

 Warren A. Cartier

 Warren Antoine Cartier was born in Manistee, Michigan, on January 12, 1866.
 His family moved to Ludington in 1878.
 He graduated from the University of Notre Dame in 1887 and joined his father's lumber business.
 In 1888 he married Catherine (Kate) Dempsey.
 He founded and led a number of businesses in Ludington, and was elected mayor in 1899 and 1903.
+Cartier died of a heart attack in 1934.